nithish220902/assessment/README.md

 The application will prompt you to select a city and a preferred temperature unit (Celsius or Fahrenheit).
 You can stop the data fetching at any time by typing 'stop' when prompted

+### Note on City Selection for Graph Representation
+For optimal graph representation and analysis, it is recommended to use Delhi or Mumbai as the selected city when running this weather monitoring application.
+The database contains a richer dataset for these cities over the past three days, resulting in more accurate and informative visualizations.

+While the application is designed to work with any of the available cities (Chennai, Bangalore, Kolkata, and Hyderabad), please be aware that data for these cities may be limited.
+To obtain sufficient data for effective graph representation, you will need to run the code repeatedly over three days, collecting and storing the weather data for these cities.

 ### After collecting weather data, run the visualization script
 python visualize.py